How a Full Home Siding Replacement Affects Your Interior

 Cause Walls to Shake During Installation

 Depending on the type of siding you’re having removed and/or installed, your walls may shake during parts of the process.
-While this movement alone shouldn’t do any damage to your interiors, it can cause hanging objects to shift around and fall.
-If you want to protect your interior paint job and fragile items (e.g., picture frames, glass trinkets, etc.), make sure you remove them and keep them in a safe place until the full siding replacement is complete.
+While this movement alone shouldn’t do any damage to your interior, it can cause hanging objects to shift around and fall.
+If you want to protect your fragile items (e.g., picture frames, glass trinkets, etc.), make sure you remove them and keep them in a safe place until the full siding replacement is complete.
+This also protects your interior paint job from scratches caused by falling items.

 While a siding repair may only take a day or two to complete, a full siding replacement can take anywhere from a few days to a couple of weeks.
-While this project is performed section by section, portions of your home will be somewhat vulnerable at any given point of the process.
-Simply put, areas that don’t currently feature siding will be less secure and won’t provide the adjacent interior walls with much insulation.
+Because this project is performed in sections, portions of your home will be somewhat vulnerable throughout the process.
+Simply put, areas that don’t currently have siding will be less secure and won’t provide the adjacent interior walls with much insulation.
 As such, your home’s interior temperature might fluctuate much more than you’re used to while the process takes place.
 For this reason, it’s often recommended to invest in siding replacement when temperatures are consistently moderate (i.e., late spring, early/late summer).

 Prevents Water Damage

 Though you might think of siding as mainly an exterior feature, it’s essential for maintaining your home’s interior as well.
 At Anderson Painting, our experts know what to look for when examining siding for potential problems, and we can oversee all types of siding repair and replacement projects to keep your home safe from the inside out.
+Anderson Painting is one of the trusted local Wilmington, NC siding contractors.
 To learn more about us and all we do, call today at 919-610-1855 or email us at info@andersonpaintingnc.com!

 If you enjoyed this content, browse our other articles: